On this page

 Okta deployment models — redirect vs. embedded

-When you develop applications that require the customer to sign-in and authenticate, the user authentication deployment model is a critical design consideration.
-In this article we look at the authentication options that Okta provides and what the differences are between them.
+When you develop apps that require the customer to sign in and authenticate, the deployment model for user authentication is a critical design consideration.
+This page looks at the Okta authentication options and what the differences are between them.

 Redirect vs. embedded

-Okta's deployment models can be broadly divided into two approaches:
+You can divide the Okta deployment models into two approaches:

-- Redirect authentication: A user sign-in flow that grants authentication control to Okta by redirecting to an Okta hosted sign-in page using open protocols like OAuth 2.0 and SAML.
+Redirect authentication: A user sign-in flow that grants authentication control to Okta by redirecting to an Okta hosted sign-in page.
+This flow uses open protocols like OAuth 2.0 and SAML.

-- Embedded authentication: A user sign-in flow where the application retains authentication control, without redirection to Okta, using a client-hosted embedded Sign-In Widget, the SDKs, or directly with API calls.
+Embedded authentication: A user sign-in flow where the app retains authentication control without redirection to Okta.
+This flow uses a client-hosted embedded Sign-In Widget, SDK, or direct API calls.

-What deployment model or authentication approach you choose depends on your implementation requirements and client application.
-In general, the method of delegating user sign-in interaction (redirect authentication) is generally preferred for many reasons that span from security to user experience.
+What deployment model or authentication approach you choose depends on your implementation requirements and client app.
+In general, the method of delegating user sign-in interaction (redirect authentication) is preferred for many reasons that span from security to user experience.

-Use this table and the subsequent sections to better understand the differences between redirect authentication and embedded authentication, and what flow works best for your application implementation:
+Use this table and the subsequent sections to better understand the differences between redirect authentication and embedded authentication.
+These sections also help you to understand what flow works best for your app implementation:

 Requirement | Redirect authentication | Embedded authentication |